TheRedElement/RecipeDatabase/recipes/VanilleKipferl.md

 	1. **butter** shall COLD (place in fridge for a bit if necessary)
 3. mix **flour**, **almonds**, **sugar**, **salt**, **butter**, **milk**
 4. knead into dough
+ 1. make sure that the butter is completely massaged into the dough (otherwise it will stick and fall apart when rolling)
 5. wrap dough in clingwrap
 6. let rest in *fridge* for $\pu{30min}$
 7. roll into $\pu{1.5cm}$ cylinders